HatchApps/xavier-help/clients.md

 scores on the final health score, but keep aiming for that 100%!
 :::

+### Health Score Over Time

+The health score over time chart can be seen on the _Client Overview_ just below the main metrics.
+This feature tracks the changes to a client’s health score and displays this as a graph.
+Hovering your mouse over a point on the graph will show the health score at that time.

+Clicking on Table View will replace the graph with a table of the data.
+Clicking Graph View will return you to the graph view.
+In the table view, you can right-click to export to CSV format, compatible with Excel or Google Sheets.

+You can choose the date range by clicking on the drop down menu and choosing a date range.
+By default, the date range shown is the one that corresponds to the period for set for the Client Overview.

+Depending on the date range selected, Dext Precision will switch to viewing the healthscore either per day, week or month.
+However, you can also select which you would prefer to use, which will override the default display format.

 ## Client Visibility

 Dext Precision provides different options for determining who in your team can view a particular client's data.
 The following options